smartnic/trex-configuration/README.md

 ### Exercise 1: Run one version of a benchmark that DOES NOT drop packets.
 Estimated Run Time: 30 minutes
-1) SSH into Node-1: e.g. `ssh -p 22 -i my.key reviewer@hp125.utah.cloudlab.us` where my.key is your private ssh key on local and hp125 will be replace with node1 in your experiment.
+1) SSH into Node-1: e.g. `ssh -p 22 -i my.key reviewer@hp125.utah.cloudlab.us` where my.key is your private ssh key on your local computer and hp125 will be replace with node1 in your experiment.
 2) Change to directory: `cd /usr/local/v2.87`
 3) Start run: `nohup python3 -u run_mlffr.py -b xdp_fwd -v o1 -d xdp_fwd/ -n 1 -c 6 &`.
 This proccess will run in the background; therefore, press enter.
 4) Check progress of logs `tail -f $HOME/nohup.out`